otrv4/otrv4/otrv4.md

 5. Client Profile Expiration: Expiration date in standard Unix 64-bit format (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap seconds).
+6. OTRv3 public authentication DSA key (optional): The OTRv3 long-term public key.
+It should be included if version 3 and 4 are supported.
-6. Transitional Signature (optional): A signature of the Client Profile excluding the Client Profile Signature and the user's OTRv3 DSA key.
+7. Transitional Signature (optional): A signature of the Client Profile excluding the Client Profile Signature and the user's OTRv3 DSA key.
 The Transitional Signature enables parties that trust user's version 3 DSA key to trust the Client Profile in version 4.
 This is only used if the user supports